 We believe that every child is special and we seek to meet the needs of all children.
 However, some children may be identified as having particular needs which may mean they will need additional support.
 In these cases we work closely with parents to keep you informed and involved.

-The Academy's SEN policy which conforms to the Government's Code of Practice is available for any parent to read on the Academy website.
+The Academy's SEND policy which conforms to the Government's Code of Practice is available for any parent to read on the Academy website.
+The SEND information report is available here.

 We welcome all children to Epworth including those with disabilities.
 The school complies with all legislation to ensure that all children are fully included and have equality of opportunity.
 Parents of children with disabilities should apply in the usual way.
 The school will work with Health Services, Learning Support and other agencies to determine the support the child will need and risk assessments will be completed before the child starts.